zstoebs/Daily-Coding-Problem/README.md

 represents the number of hops you can make, determine whether you can reach to the last index starting at index 0.

+- 8/26/19: Print the nodes in a binary tree level-wise.